mlavin/django-all-access/docs/customize-views.rst

         Here you can override the OAuth client class which is used to fetch the access token and user information.
 Another use case is to disable the enforcement of the OAuth 2.0 ``state`` parameter for providers which don't support it.
-If you are using the view for a single provider it would be easiest to set the ``client_class`` property on the class instead.
+If you are using the view for a single provider it would be easiest to set the :py:attr:`OAuthCallback.client_class` attribute on the class instead.

         You should be sure to use the same client class for the redirect view as well.

     .. method:: get_error_redirect(provider, reason)

         Returns the url to send the user in the case of an authentication failure.
-The `reason` is a brief text description of the problem.
+The ``reason`` is a brief text description of the problem.
 By default this will return the user to the original login url as defined by the ``LOGIN_URL`` setting.

     .. method:: get_login_redirect(provider, user, access, new=False)